 I used to make this dip with lots of gruyere but have found it’s better if you use some mozzarella and a bit of gruyere.
 If you don’t have gruyere you can substitute it with gouda or swiss.

-Yes, you can use fresh spinach in this recipe instead of frozen spinach!
+You can use fresh spinach in this recipe instead of frozen spinach!
 I use frozen chopped spinach to keep this spinach artichoke dip quick and easy.
 Frozen spinach tends to have a lot of liquid so once defrosted, you’ll want to squeeze our as much liquid as possible.
 This will keep your dip from being runny.

-How to Replace Frozen Spinach with Fresh Spinach
+To Replace Frozen Spinach with Fresh Spinach

 If you’d prefer to make this spinach artichoke dip with fresh spinach, simply chop, cook and squeeze dry 1lb of fresh spinach.
 Don’t forget to remove any tough stems before cooking.